akhilajith26/cap_data_engineering/README.md

 - `cap_assessment.ipyb`: Colab noteboook to run the code.
 - `requirements.txt`: Contains all the dependencies to be installed
 - `flow_diagram.txt`: Contains the flow diagram of get_character()
+- `flow_diagram.jpg`: Contains the flow chart image of the implementation in general

 ## Functions